15 Years Of The Social Network | Revisiting Anxieties Around The Internet & Human Connection

 Initially, David Fincher’s adaptation of Ben Mezrich’s semi-accurate book The Accidental Billionaires (2009) represented the likeness of a biopic.
 Although, creative liberties within the scope of the film have built and questioned who “Mark Zuckerberg” really is and continues to do so.
 In retrospect, The Social Network (2010) didn’t simply aim to map Zuckerberg’s early career, but questioned what could happen in the coming years when ego, technology and cultural anxieties collide with literal human lives at stake.
 Facebook may have emerged as a platform to connect people, but Fincher’s film underscored the moral ambiguity of its creation—raising questions about data security, identity theft, and the consequences of turning into voyeurs of other people’s online lives.

 In 2021, The Wall Street Journal unveiled “The Facebook Files”, with whistleblower documents exposing the unethical and harmful ways the company exploited user data.
-And while Zuckerberg still insists in 2025 that The Social Network misrepresents his life, the irony remains: it was his own ‘data’ that was mined to create a film he never approved of.
+In 2025, Zuckerberg still insists that The Social Network misrepresents him.
+The irony endures: an entire film built on the very ‘data’ of his life—creatively altered, without his approval.

 Jesse Eisenberg in The Social Network (2010)